printers-for-people/catboat/docs/Config_Reference.md

 ### [virtual_sdcard]

 A virtual sdcard may be useful if the host machine is not fast enough to run OctoPrint well.
-It allows the Klipper host software to directly print gcode files stored in a directory on the host using standard sdcard G-Code commands (eg, M24).
+It allows the Kalico host software to directly print gcode files stored in a directory on the host using standard sdcard G-Code commands (eg, M24).